endlessDoomsayer/AI_for_social_good/scheduling_problem/README.md

 `_2.py` solves it.

 ## Phase 3
-Within the time horizon given by phase 2, we try to set a lower number of batteries and panels by buying some external energy.
+Within the time horizon given by phase 2, we try to set a lower number of batteries and panels by also buying some external energy.
 It is solved in two ways:
 - `_3_scip.py` solves it as a MIP model using SCIP;
 - `_3_local_search.py` first finds a feasible solution by using SCIP and then tries to optimize it locally to obtain a better result.

-As stated in the paper, the second method provides a good approximate solution in far fewer time than the first one.
+As stated in the paper, the second method provides a good approximate solution in less time than the first one, which is really important especially when the number of days increases.

 ## Phase 4
 This phase is devoted to obtain the actual scheduling of the machines once we have set the number of panels and batteries.